 In the field of Solar System exploration, Europe is at the forefront of scientific discoveries and has provided the international scientific community with a number of unique opportunities, including the first close encounter with a comet (Comet Halley in 1986) - with Giotto; the first in situ study of Saturn's moon, Titan - with Huygens; the discovery of methane and ice on Mars - with Mars Express; the investigation of the peaks of eternal light on the Moon - with SMART-1; and new insights into the dramatic greenhouse effect on Venus - with Venus Express.

 More recently, ESA's Rosetta comet chaser completed a 10-year journey to arrive at comet 67P/Churyumov-Gerasimenko.
 In November 2014, Rosetta deployed the Philae lander to the surface of the comet.
 Since then, the orbiter has been accompanying the comet along its orbit, investigating the comet surface, coma and tail.
-BepiColombo is preparing for a 6-year journey to reach Mercury, the only terrestrial planet yet to be visited by a European spacecraft, and Jupiter and its icy moons are the destination for JUICE.
+BepiColombo is on a 7-year journey to reach Mercury, the only terrestrial planet yet to be visited by a European spacecraft, and Jupiter and its icy moons are the destination for JUICE.

 We are now able to investigate the composition of planetary atmospheres and to study the geological history of planet surfaces.
 This is particularly important at a time in which the exploration of the Solar System is expanding to encompass new research fields such as exobiology - the study of the origin, evolution and diffusion of life – in a quest to understand the conditions leading to the creation of planets and the emergence of life.